clemson-cal/vapor/README.md

 cores, or GPU devices, are available on your system.
 With minor changes, it can also utilize CPU or GPU resources on distributed compute nodes.

-Separation of the algorithm (e.g. the above code), from the details of how it is parallelized, enables fast and robust development of high-performance numerical code.
-Vapor programs have essentially zero runtime overhead. and generally have short compile times.
+Separation of the algorithm (e.g. the above code), from the details of how it is parallelized, enables rapid, robust development of high-performance numerical code.
+Compiler-optimized Vapor programs have zero runtime overhead, and short compile times.

 Vapor is also a lightweight application framework that can ease the development of GPU-accelerated and massively parallel scientific simulation codes.